Published on 19 September 2017; revised

 - And here are some edible Los Angeles city weeds: chickweed, dandelion, fennel, lamb’s quarters, purslane, red clover and sorrel: I would go to Google Images and print out photos of each of these.

 - If it tastes bitter or tough, it will need to be cooked.
-If you’re not sure, if it smells odd or repugnant, or if the leaves are blue-green, don’t eat it.
+If you are not sure, if it smells odd or repugnant, or if the leaves are blue-green, do not eat it.

 - Sprouts are a great source of greens.
 You will need sproutable alfalfa seeds, and also a sprouter.
 Sprouters come in two varieties: fancy and down-home.